Linear seesaw mechanism from dark sector

-We start by considering a scenario in which the dark matter candidate is fermionic, i.e. one of the heavy Majorana fermions $F_{i}$ ($i=1,2,3$).
-This can annihilate into a pair of SM active neutrinos via the $t$-channel exchange of the CP-even and CP-odd parts of the neutral components of the dark scalar doublet $\eta $ as shown in the Feynman diagram of Fig.~\ref{figfermionDM}.
+As a warm up, we start by considering a simple scenario in which the LDP is fermionic, i.e. the lightest of the heavy Majorana fermions $F_{i}$ ($i=1,2,3$).
+It can annihilate into a pair of SM active neutrinos via the $t$-channel exchange of the CP-even and CP-odd parts of the neutral component of the dark scalar doublet $\eta$, as shown in the Feynman diagram of Fig.~\ref{figfermionDM}. \black

 In this case, the thermally-averaged annihilation cross section is given by~\cite{Bernal:2017xat},

 where we have assumed $F_1$ to be the lightest among $F_i$.
 Here $Y^{\left(\eta\right)}_{11}$ is the Yukawa coupling with the dark scalar doublet $\eta $.
 From the previous relation, we find the following estimate for the DM relic abundance \cite{ParticleDataGroup:2022pth},